 Kentucky Derby Museum Education Department is dedicated to engaging all learners to foster an appreciation of our state's heritage, through the understanding of the cultural, historical and economic impact of the Kentucky Derby.

 To support our mission, click here to donate.

 The Kentucky Derby is the oldest continuously held sporting event in the United States, running every year since 1875.

-Over 150,000 people come from around the world to attend the Derby, and tens of millions watch on television.
+Over 160,000 people come from around the world to attend the Kentucky Derby.
+Tens of millions watch on television.

-The most recent economic impact study shows that the Derby has an over $217 million impact on the region.
+The most recent economic impact study shows the Kentucky Derby has a $217 million economic impact on the region.